Quantum relaxation and finite size effects in the XY chain in a transverse field after global quenches: Introduction

-The scenario of thermalization or quasithermalization described above holds, strictly speaking, in the thermodynamic limit, when during relaxation of finite segments of the chain the rest of the system plays the role of the environment.
-However, the concrete experiments are usually performed on a few hundreds of atoms, therefore it is of importance to study finite size and boundary effects.
-Recent numerical investigation on the finite transverse Ising chain shows\cite{Igloi_11,Rieger_11} that i) the relaxation of the local magnetization depends on the position and that ii) there is a quasiperiodic time dependence for long times.
-These features were explained and quantitatively well described by a semiclassical (SC) theory \cite{Rieger_11} involving the reflection of the QPs at the open boundaries of the system.

-In this Letter we consider another magnetic model, the XY chain in a transverse field (denoted simply as XY chain), which is a generalization of the transverse Ising chain and which can also be mapped onto free fermions.
-This model has been studied in detail both in equilibrium\cite{Lieb_61,Barouch_70} and out of equilibrium\cite{Barouch_70,Fagotti_08} after a global quench.
-In particular, the time evolution of the entanglement entropy has been obtained analytically in the large system limit\cite{Fagotti_08}.
-Here we consider large finite chains and calculate the time dependence of the entanglement entropy, the local magnetization and the equal-time correlation function by free fermion techniques\cite{Lieb_61,Barouch_70}.
+Therefore we study in this letter the XY chain in a transverse field (denoted simply as XY chain).
+This model is integrable and has been studied in detail both in equilibrium\cite{Lieb_61,Barouch_70} and out of equilibrium\cite{Barouch_70,Fagotti_08} after a global quench.
+Here we consider large finite chains and calculate the time dependence of the entanglement entropy, the local magnetization and the equal-time correlation function by free-fermion techniques\cite{Lieb_61,Barouch_70}.
 These results are then compared with the prediction of our SC theory.
 We show that in the thermodynamic limit the SC theory provides exact results for the entanglement entropy.
-For the magnetization and for the equal-time correlation function the SC theory can be modified along the lines of Ref.\cite{Rieger_11}, so that it will become asymptotically exact\cite{Calabrese_11,Calabrese_12}, too.
+For the magnetization and for the equal-time correlation function the SC theory can be modified along the lines of ref.\cite{Rieger_11}, so that it will become asymptotically exact\cite{Calabrese_11,Calabrese_12}, too.

-The remaining paper is organized as follows.
-First we introduce the model, present the elements of the free fermion solution and describe the basic ingredients of the SC theory.
-The main part contains our results, which are discussed at the end.